jjloomis/adobe-photoshop-basics/working-with-layer-effects.md

 5. You can add, remove or switch to a different layer style using left panel of the Layer Style control box.
 6. When finished, click OK.

+## Deleting a Layer Style

+1. Make sure the layer you want to edit is selected in the Layers panel.